firebase/firebase-js-sdk/docs-devsite/auth.md

 ## signInWithPasskey()

 Signs in a user with a passkey.
+Use enrollPasskey to enroll a passkey credential for the current user.

 <b>Signature:</b>